zacheliason/hla-em/README.md

 - -t THREADS, --threads THREADS
      Some portions of the HLA-EM pipeline support multithreading; if you wish to use this feature, set this to the number of cores available (default: 1)
 - -r REFERENCE, --reference REFERENCE
-     HLA-EM includes a comprehensive set of HLA reference genomes assembled by PaVE, the use of which is recommended.
-However, if you wish to supply your own viral reference in FASTA format, use this option with the path to the file
+     HLA-EM includes a comprehensive set of HLA reference genes maintained by [IMGT, international ImMunoGeneTics Database](https://github.com/ANHIG/IMGTHLA/blob/Latest/hla_gen.fasta), the use of which is recommended.
+However, if you wish to supply your own HLA gene reference file in FASTA format, use this option with the path to the file
 - -a ANNOTATION, --annotation ANNOTATION
-     A file of viral gene annotations in TSV format to be used in place of the default HLA gene annotations [$INSTALLDIR/reference/hpv_gene_annot.tsv]
+     A file of HLA gene annotations in TSV format to be used in place of the default HLA gene annotations [$INSTALLDIR/reference/hla_gene_annot.tsv]
-- --starviral STARVIRAL
+- --starHLA STARHLA
-     path to a directory containing STAR-generated viral genome indexes based on the reference FASTA
+     path to a directory containing STAR-generated HLA genome indexes based on the reference FASTA
 - -o OUTNAME, --outname OUTNAME
-     Prefix attached to output file names (default: ./hpvEM)
+     Prefix attached to output file names (default: ./hlaEM)
 - -d, --disabledust
      By default, HLA-EM filters low-complexity reads using the DUST algorithm.
 Specify this option to disable filtering
 - --tpm TPM